NITCbase/nitcbase.github.io/docs/Design/Cache Layer.md

 ```
 ### RelCacheTable :: setSearchIndex
 #### Description
-Sets the value of searchIndex field of the given relation in Relation Cache Table.
+Sets the value of `searchIndex` field of the given relation in *Relation Cache* Table.
 This is used by the linear search algorithm to set the location of the previous hit so that the search can be resumed from the next record.

-:::info note
+:::caution note
 The caller should allocate memory for the struct RecId before calling the function.
 :::